AriFordsham/GHCWiki/commentary/compiler/deriving-strategies.md

 With `-XDerivingStrategies` in the picture, we can now state how GHC figures out which deriving strategy to use for a particular derived instance:

 1. Look for a deriving strategy.
 If one is present, use that.
-This will throw an error if you try to do something impossible, like using the `newtype` strategy on a non-newtype or the `bespoke` keyword with a typeclass that doesn't support `bespoke` instances.
+This will throw an error if you try to do something impossible, like using the `newtype` strategy on a non-newtype or the `stock` keyword with a non-stock typeclass.

-1. If deriving a class which supports bespoke instances:
+1. If deriving a stock class:

 >
 > (a) If deriving `Eq`, `Ord`, `Ix`, or `Bounded` for a newtype, use the `GeneralizedNewtypeDeriving` strategy (even if the language extension isn't enabled).